Where Do I Donate/Re-Home/Recycle?

 Asbestos abatement projects should be carried out by a professional for safety and legal reasons, and professionals will also have access to proper recycling and disposal options individuals do not.
 The recycling process destroys asbestos fibers and converts them into a nonhazardous substance.
 It is an expensive but growing industry.
 More information is at https://www.asbestos.com/exposure/handling-disposing-asbestos/.

-Baby or Child Things: Give away to friends and family; use a Facebook Buy Nothing group or Facebook Marketplace, craigslist or Freecycle; find a local charity like Any Baby Can or you may want to try your hand at resell at Once Upon a Child or other child-specific resale shops.
+Baby or Child Things: Give away to friends and family; use a Facebook Buy Nothing group or Facebook Marketplace.
+Find a local charity like Casa Marianella or Any Baby Can or you may want to try resell at Once Upon a Child or other child-specific resale shops.

 A charity may be at capacity due to limited space and/or staff.
 Please check first.
-Any Baby Can is currently at capacity and recommends donating to Heart of Texas Pregnancy Resource Center and
+Any Baby Can when at capacity recommends donating to Heart of Texas Pregnancy Resource Center and

 The Gabriel Project Life Center.
 When donating baby items, it’s good to check with the charity first (they respond to email super quickly) to make sure they can/will accept your items and have capacity.